 - Godspeed you!
 Black Emperor

-Customer orders shipped to 9 countries: Australia, NZ, USA, Canada, UK, Netherlands, Germany, France and Spain
+Customer orders of rare vinyl LP's shipped to 9 countries: Australia, NZ, USA, Canada, UK, Netherlands, Germany, France and Spain.

-In the past month we added the ‘Favourites’ feature on the Artrockstore.com site.
+In the past month we added the ‘Favorites’ feature on the Artrockstore.com site.
 This is a great way to tag albums that interest you and maybe build a personalized themed set.

 iTunes links are being added to every Album catalogued.
 Some of the earlier ones don’t have iTunes yet but we’re working our way through the back-catalogue to complete them all (where available).